WhatsHalal/jobs/sweng_blockchain.md

-# Software Engineer (Geospatial & Business Analysis)
+# Software Engineer (Blockchain & Smart Contracts)

 ## Minimum Qualifications
 * You write code because you like to.
 * A deep passion for crafting delightful customer experiences.
 * Experience in software development or a serious open source track record.
-* Hands-on experience in designing, developing, testing and deploying applications on Clojure, Ruby, Go or Java for large scale applications.
-Plus points if you have built something in the geospatial realm.
+* Hands-on experience in designing, developing, testing and deploying applications on Clojure, Ruby, Go, Javascript or Java for large scale applications.
+Plus points if you have built something in the blockchain or fintech realm.
-* Know trigonometry like you know toa-cah-soh.
+* Have been involved in core parts of ethereum blockchain applications and understand how to write a Smart Contract.
-* Plus points if you can explain the Travelling Salesman problem in layman speak.
+* Plus points for being able to explain the blockchain to a 6 year old.
-* Strong mathematical foundation.
 * Deep knowledge of Linux as a production environment.
 * Proficient in OOP, including design patterns.
 Experience with functional programming is a plus.
 * Data modeling experience in both Relational and NoSQL databases.